 The same businesslike approach can be used for waking up in the morning.
 That is, during a family meeting, inform the child what should be arranged the night before (see above.)
 In the same way, getting up when the alarm rings should be followed by a privilege somewhere during that day.
 An example might be: If your child gets up when the alarm rings, they can have breakfast made for them, rather than making their own…OR they can expect to get a ride to school instead of taking the bus.
 If these scenarios are not practical, how about a privilege such as letting your child go online for 5 minutes before school if he or she gets up when the alarm rings?

 Remember, though, it’s not so much about the perfect consequence.
 It’s about ending the power struggle.
 And the more businesslike you are in the morning (even though that’s tough!) the better role model you’ll be for starting the day off in a more positive way.

-Our Parental Support Line Specialist Tina had this suggestion for the parent of a teenager who won’t get up in the morning:
+Our 1-on-1 Coaching Specialist Tina had this suggestion for the parent of a teenager who won’t get up in the morning:

 The Total Transformation Program teaches that a good place to start would be to sit down with your son and identify any behaviors or situations that interfere with his success.
 For example, is he sending text messages to his friends all night?
 Identifying obstacles will not only help your child, but allow you to set up limits as needed.
 Encourage him to avoid certain pitfalls and help him devise a strategy that will work better.
 For instance, you can say, “Since texting your friends all night seems to make it hard for you to get up in the morning, no texting past 10pm.”
 Make sure that you let your child know it is his responsibility to get up on time for his job and don't get discouraged if you don't achieve success right away.
 It usually takes repeating the process of coming up with a plan, putting it to use and then looking at what might need to change for the next time around.